thelowsunoverthemoon/BatchArticles/HowIMakeGamesInBatchScriptP1.md

 # How I make games in Batch Script

 ## Introduction
 I've created many games in Batch Script in many genres like platformer games, puzzle games, clones of famous games, and in these tutorials I'm going to go over some techniques that I use to create them.
+The reason is that no easily accessible tutorial that exists for this sort of thing, so I don't want the knowledge to be lost.

 <img src="img/prism.gif" >
 <img src="img/neocircuit.gif" >